nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 24
 00:02:03,438 --> 00:02:05,749
 [SPEAKER_02]: This is everybody, right?
-Conrad, Jason.
+Conrad, Jacob?

 25
 00:02:05,790 --> 00:02:06,580